CTPSSTAFF/acs-to-postgresql/README.md

 # acs-to-postgresql
 R script to download ACS census tables and load them into a PostgreSQL database

-The author of the original version of this script is Margaret Atkinson (matkinson@ctps.org)
+The author of the original version of this script is Margaret Atkinson (matkinson@ctps.org).
 This repository has been set up to support revising the script to make it more generic and reusable.
+This revision is a work-in-progress begun by Ben Krepp (bkrepp@ctps.org).

 Variables whose values are to be "plugged in" by the user have been collected into five vectors, which we are treating as simple key-value-pairs: